-It might take a few weeks, but you can use this information to help you choose the best days to share to specific networks based on your own audience, along with the times that work best for getting traffic on those specific days.
+It might take a few weeks, but you can use this information to help determine the best days to share content with your audience, along with the times that work best to drive traffic.

-How to Schedule for Your Best Time to Post with Later
+How to Schedule for Your Best Time to Post on Facebook

-Now that you know when your Facebook audience is most active, and how to drive the most engagement based on your audience’s activity, the last step is to schedule your Facebook posts for your best times to post on Facebook.
+Now that you know when your Facebook audience is most active, the last step is to schedule your Facebook posts to fit your best times to post on Facebook.

-There are many reasons why you should be scheduling Facebook posts in 2021, but one of the top reasons is that you’ll be able to consistently publish your content during your optimal posting times.
+There are many reasons why you should be scheduling Facebook posts in 2022 (re: saving you tons of time and streamlining processes), but one of the top reasons is that you’ll be able to consistently publish your content during optimal posting times.

 For this, we recommend using Later’s Quick Schedule tool.

-With Quick Schedule, you create “time slots” on your calendar based on your best times to post.
+With Quick Schedule, you create “time slots” on your calendar based on the times of your choice:

-You just have to select your posting times once, and then you can easily save yourself time by dragging and dropping posts on to your calendar, which will then automatically be scheduled for your best times to post on Facebook.
+Select your posting times once, and easily drag and drop posts onto your calendar — which will automatically be scheduled for your best times to post on Facebook.

-Once scheduled, your post will automatically publish to your Facebook Page (no push notifications required!).
+Once scheduled, your post will automatically publish to your Facebook Page (no push notifications required) win-win!

-Facebook is an incredible channel for businesses to achieve their marketing goals, but this year, it just isn’t enough to post content whenever you feel like it anymore.
+Facebook is an incredible channel for businesses to achieve their marketing goals but to really stand out, you’ll need to re-think your posting strategy.

 By nailing down your best time to post on Facebook, you can increase your chances of reaching your audience when they're online, active, and ready to engage!
 So, what are you waiting for?
 Later makes it easy for you to plan and schedule content to Facebook, Instagram, Pinterest, and more!